 Why are relationships so difficult?

 I haven’t forgotten about that little Pandemic thing either.
 Whilst it is true that Co-Vid 19 has made it more difficult to meet people there are still plenty of options for the intrepid if they want to put themselves out there.
-Besides the problems with finding the right partner in the modern world of dating and relating started long before the pandemic was even a thing.
+Besides the problems associated with finding the right partner in the modern world of dating and relating started long before the pandemic was even a thing.
 These problems will also be present long after the pandemic is no longer a thing.